-Emergencies
+Emergencies -

+If you cannot contact your doctor, call the Emergency Room of a local hospital.
 In case of a serious emergency, call 911 for an ambulance.
-After normal business hours you can normally call your doctor's telephone number, and their answering service will be able to give your doctor, or the doctor on-call, a message.
-Emergency room services are also available at area hospitals.
+After normal business hours you can normally call your doctor's telephone number, and their answering service will be able to give your doctor, or the doctor on-call a message.

-Children
+Children -